-The Android operating system is a huge market, delivered on almost 50% of the smartphone sales in 2011, but Android is deployed on many other devices outside the mobile/cell phone market.
-Over the years since Android was purchase by Google, we have been working with the Android versions: Gingerbread, Honeycomb, Ice Cream Sandwich , Jealy-Bean and Kit-Kat.
+The Android operating system is a huge market, delivered on almost 50% of the smartphone sales in 2011, but Android is deployed on many other devices outside the mobile/cell phone market as well.
+Over the years since Android was purchased by Google, we have been working with the Android versions: Gingerbread, Honeycomb, Ice Cream Sandwich, Jealy-Bean and Kit-Kat.
 When it comes to porting onto new hardware/chip versions, then we are completely tuned in.

 We deliver specially configured and custom Android ports for a wide range of products, whether they are high-volume consumer devices to low volume specialised military and aerospace applications.

 Our range of technical partners for chip Android framework porting includes Freescale's iMX5/6 , ARM, Texas Instruments and Intel.

 Development and NDK

 Going beyond the SDK, we embed components that make use of native code in Android applications and product.
 Our NDK development process implements segments of applications using native-code languages such as C and C++.
 It provides headers and libraries (including Linux OpenGL ES) that allow us to build activities, handle user input, use hardware sensors, access application resources (and more) when programming in C or C++.

 This provides benefits to certain classes of applications, for example the reuse of existing code and in some cases may deliver increased speed.
 It also provides a set of system headers for stable native APIs that are guaranteed to be supported in all later releases of the platform, and that is important to any product manufacturer.
 The NDK realises a build system that enables developers to work efficiently without having to handle the toolchain/platform/CPU/ABI details.

 That’s the technical view, but the practical effect is that there are often time, quality and cost savings achieved from this approach.